Frequently Asked Questions (FAQ) - Village Operations During COVID-19

 A: Yes, yard waste collection began the week of April 6, 2020.
 Your yard waste collection day is the same as your garbage collection day.
 Please visit SOCRRA's website for information on what items are considered yard waste and which containers are appropriate to use for yard waste: https://www.socrra.org/

 Q: How can I pay my water bill?

 A: Water bill payments can be mailed to the Village Office (18500 W. 13 Mile Road) or placed in the dropbox outside of the front door of the Village Office.
 If you would like a receipt mailed back to you, please indicate that when you send in your payment.
 You can also sign up for automatic payment by filling out and sending in this form.
 Late fees have been waived until June 30, 2020.
 Water will not be shut off due to non-payment at this time.

 A: No, the Village is not accepting passport applications at this time.
 Visit https://travel.state.gov/content/travel/en/passports.html for more information.

 Q: Are the parks currently open?

 A: The parks are open, but social distancing guidelines must be followed.
-The Beverly Park playground, pavilion, basketball court, tennis courts, volleyball courts and adult exercise equipment are closed.
+The Beverly Park basketball court and volleyball court are closed.
 Do not congregate in groups at the parks.
 Do not play group sports.
 Please keep at least 6 feet between yourself and others enjoying the trails.

 Q: Can I make a pavilion rental reservation?